albertllousas/kata-texas-holdem/readme.md

 It is played with an English pack of 52 cards (jokers are not used).
 Tables join between 6 and 10 players.

 In Texas Hold'em players receive two cards.
-Another five community cards are put face up on the table; these cards are used by all players to get their best combination.
+Another five community cards are put face up on the table; these cards are used by all players to get their best 5 card combination.

 This is the ranking of the possible poker hands: